Heights on a Data Line Plot

 - Reflect on the two data organizers and discuss whole class how they are alike and how they are different.
 Explain how today’s exercise will share some of the same differences and likenesses.

-- Hand out and preview the Student Height Line Plot worksheet.
+- Hand out and preview the Classmate Height Line Plot worksheet.

 - Preview a strategy for taking student height measurements.
 Using a doorway is a great place to have students stand while a partner puts tape and their name on the surface.
 Students are to measure and record the height to the nearest quarter-inch.